-The second year of the A-Level course consists of the content from year 1 and a further two main topics which are divided into 3 sub-topics & the study of a literary text.
+The second year of the A Level course consists of the content from year 1 and a further two main topics which are divided into 3 sub-topics & the study of a literary text.

-Year 13 Multiculturalism in Hispanic Society ImmigrationRacismIntegration

-Aspects of Today's Youth,

-Political Life in Tomorrow's citizens

-the Hispanic Monarchies, Republics &amp;

-World Dictatorships

-Popular Movements

-Literary Text or Possibly

-Film Text - Como Agua Para

-Chocolate

-La Casa de Bernada Alba

-- Lorca
+Year 2 Multiculturalism in Hispanic Society ImmigrationRacismIntegration Aspects of Political Life in the Hispanic World Today's Youth, Tomorrow's citizens Monarchies, Republics &amp; Dictatorships Popular Movements Literary Text or Film Text - Como Agua Para Chocolate La Casa de Bernada Alba - Lorca

-Students who are able to converse in a foreign language to A level standard, offer a skill which a small percentage of the population are able to offer.
-Of course, they are able to pursue languages at university, but an A level in language is certainly an asset within industry, especially as links with international companies expand.
+Students who converse in a foreign language to A Level standard offer a skill which only a small percentage of the population are able to offer.
+They are able to pursue languages at university, but an A Level in language is certainly an asset within industry, especially as links with international companies expand.